Samsara is the best asset tracking system, due to its real-time GPS tracking and helpful auto-alerts.

 With the right software, you can build an asset tracking system that works for your specific business needs.

-We have compared providers across multiple criteria, including the features that the software provides, how easy it is to use, and the customer service experience.
+Tech.co compares providers across multiple criteria, including the features that the software provides, how easy it is to use, and the customer service experience.
+Other key criteria include:

-- Types of asset trackers - What sort of tools does the provider offer?
-Different types of asset tracker tags offer various levels of trackability.
-Barcodes might be a cheap option, and suitable for smaller businesses, but businesses operating across multiple sites will want something that can offer real-time tracking, like GPS or RFID tags.
+- Types of asset trackers: Barcodes are best for smaller businesses, but businesses operating across multiple sites will want something that can offer real-time tracking, like GPS or RFID tags.

-- Alerts - When tracking assets, you want to be sure that you know where they are at all times.
-Some platforms can tell you when an asset leaves a certain location, or is being used outside of work hours.
-We factor these features into our research when rating each provider.
+- Alerts: Some platforms can tell you when an asset leaves a certain location or is being used outside of work hours.

 Verdict: What Is the Best Asset Tracking Company?

-Our research finds Samsara is the best asset tracking software available.
+Our research finds Samsara to be the best asset tracking software available.
 It offers powerful GPS trackers, impressive support options, and key alerts for maintenance needs and geofencing.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page